November 18 – 21 | San Diego Convention Center, San Diego, California | #KubeCon #CloudNativeCon

 KubeCon + CloudNativeCon North America 2019 Call for Proposals

-The Call for Proposals (CFP) is now open for KubeCon + CloudNativeCon North America 2019.
+The Call for Proposals (CFP) is now closed for KubeCon + CloudNativeCon North America 2019.

 For any questions regarding the CFP process, please email firstname.lastname@example.org.